wazo-platform/wazo-platform.org/content/contribute/new_service.md

 ## Rationale

-When writing new service, you need to follow our guidelines to be sure all services in Wazo are in the same vision.
+When writing new service, you need to follow our guidelines to be sure all services in Wazo Platform are in the same vision.

 Before writing a new service please add a [wpep](https://github.com/wazo-platform/wpep) to discuss about the service.